endurox-dev/endurox-python/README.rst

 Enduro/X Python3 module
 =======================

-Python module for Enduro/X offers complete ATMI API access from the Python3 programming language.
+The Python module for Enduro/X provides full ATMI API access within the Python3 programming language.
+It is available under a dual license: AGPLv3 or a commercial license from Mavimax SIA.
+The commercial license removes the requirement to make user applications open source, which is necessary under the AGPLv3 license.

 The module includes such features as:

 - A multi-threaded server
 - Synchronous, asynchronous, conversational, event-based, and notification IPC APIs